ritua2/BOINCatTACC/README.md

 ```

 6. **Setup Reef in an external container**
+	* The following instructions are for normal Reef setup.
+If there is a need for scalable storage please refer to the steps listed under Distributed Reef.
 	* Reef is the storage container where all user files (results or not) are stored
 	* Switch to the pocket-reef directory inside the BOINCatTACC directory after exiting the Docker container, and follow some of these [instructions](./pocket-reef) on a system with the above IP and password provided above
 	* Note: Reef can be setup on any server as long as its IP is accessible from the main server